-All ground support activities shall be systematically monitored by the Safety Officer.
-Open lines of communication shall be established and maintained to allow prompt and assured reporting of hazardous situations and submission of ideas and suggestions concerning safety.
+All ground support activities must be systematically monitored by the Safety Officer.
+Open lines of communication must be established and maintained to allow prompt and assured reporting of hazardous situations and submission of ideas and suggestions concerning safety.

 A. Flightline